cosmos/ibc-go/docs/migrations/ibc-migration-v100.md

 # Migrating from ibc-go v1.x.x to v2.0.0

-This document is intended to highlight signficant changes which may require more information than presented in the CHANGELOG.
+This document is intended to highlight significant changes which may require more information than presented in the CHANGELOG.
 Any changes that must be done by a user of ibc-go should be documented here.

 There are four sections based on the four potential user groups of this document: